alricthemad/earl-marshal/training/armored-marshal.md

 * It is expected that marshals will adhere to the same period appearance rules as are required of fighters (preferably exceeding them)
 * Marshals should conduct themselves in a calm and chivalrous manner at all times
 * Marshal should identifiable to spectators and fighters as a marshal from a distance by wearing the badge of the office and having a marshal’s staff.

+Reporting (These are not specifically mentioned in Field Marshal 101)
+•	A brief report of the days activities and issues should be provided to the event MIC at the end of the day
+•	The event report must be completed within 7 days of the close of the event
+•	Reports should include some detail regarding the tournaments held, issues experienced and authorizations
+•	Re: Authorizations report should include names of those attempting authorization, the authorization(s) attempted and whether passed or failed